getoctane/octane-python/examples/customer-hours-tracker/README.md

 a customer, this will unsubscribe the associated Octane customer from the price plan, and then delete them.

+*Note: The Python version does not yet support deletion of customers.*

 ## How to run

 If not already installed, install `virtualenv`: